How to Use an Air Hammer (Step-by-Step Guide)

 Video | seejanedrill

 For this demonstration, I’m using a portable air compressor.
-It has a capacity of 21 gallons which is more than enough for my air hammer.
-If you are using a more powerful air hammer, you may need a larger air compressor.
+It has a capacity of 21 gallons, which is more than enough for my air hammer.
+If you use a more powerful air hammer, you may need a larger air compressor.
 So, always check the rated PSI value of the air tool with the air compressor PSI rating.

 safety valve